Galaxy S20 Ultra's camera bump is fugly and nobody can tell me otherwise

 In conclusion, the Ultra's camera bump is grotesque.
 Other phone-makers, please don't follow suit.
 Thanks for coming to this talk.

-Discuss: Galaxy S20 Ultra's chonky camera bump is super ugly, don't at me
+Discuss: Galaxy S20 Ultra's chonky camera bump is super ugly, don't @ me

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.